billbuchanan/appliedcrypto/unit03_hashing/lab/README.md

 ## K.3
-Download the bfield.hash password hash, and using the rockyou.txt list, determine the  first 10 passwords in the hashed file.
+Download the bfield.hash password hash [here](https://www.adeptus-mechanicus.com/codex/hashpass/bfield.hash.7z), and using the rockyou.txt list, determine the  first 10 passwords in the hashed file.
 An example command might be:

 ```
 hashcat -m 0 bfield.hash rockyou.txt